 Similarly, when partners criticize each other for being too energetic, too sexy, too playful, too dedicated to their work, they are often identifying undeveloped or repressed areas of their own psyches.
 Now we have our fourth and final principle:

 Think of your male intimacy client.
 Do you have a Gerry?
-Could playing this track benefit your client in accessing hidden sources of knowledge?
+Could playing this section benefit your client in accessing hidden sources of knowledge?

 Others who bought this Couples Course